 In college she focused her studies on fine art and art history and received her Bachelor Degree in Art from The University of Detroit and a Master Degree from University of Chicago.

-Agnes worked in museums and art galleries and decided to start making art again.
+Agnes worked in museums and art galleries for several years and decided to start making art again.
 She initially took a variety of art classes at the Pacific Art League and the Palo Alto Cultural Center where studied with talented teachers and met many artists.